-So here’s the deal, my wife Jasmine (Jas) and I have decided to pack up our lives here in San Antonio TX, and move to Costa Rica.
-Following our decision to reside in Costa Rica, we had to determine how to remain legally in this country.
-Can we simply do the perpetual tourist thing, or should we go down the long road to Costa Rica residency?
+After months of research, my wife Jasmine (Jas) and I have decided to pack up our lives in San Antonio, TX, and move to Costa Rica.
+Following this decision to live in Costa Rica long term, we had to determine how to legally live in that tropical country.

-After announcing our move to Costa Rica on social media, we decided to document our experience on Blogging Moneys Life’s YouTube channel.
-We started a series called Moving to Costa Rica Update.
-In addition, we are producing monthly videos detailing each step we’ve taken.
+After announcing our move to Costa Rica on social media, we decided to document our experience on our YouTube channel.
+So we started a series called Moving to Costa Rica Update.
+In addition, we are publishing monthly update videos detailing each step we’ve taken.

 Now, of course, his comment left us with some questions.
 Who is this guy?
 What does he know about moving to Costa Rica that we don’t know?